 b) Is employed by an accredited school of veterinary medicine in Colorado.

-C.R.S.
-12-64-108 provides that the board may issue a license by endorsement to engage in the practice of veterinary medicine in to any applicant who has a license in good standing as a veterinarian under the laws of another jurisdiction if the applicant presents proof satisfactory to the board that, at the time of application for a Colorado license by endorsement, the applicant possesses credentials and qualifications which are substantially equivalent to requirements in Colorado for licensure by examination.
+The board may issue a license by endorsement to engage in the practice of veterinary medicine in this state to an applicant who has a license in good standing as a veterinarian in another jurisdiction if the applicant presents proof satisfactory to the board that, at the time of application for a Colorado license by endorsement, the applicant possesses credentials and qualifications that are substantially equivalent to the Colorado requirements for licensure set forth in section 12-64-107.
+The board may specify, by rule, what constitutes substantially equivalent credentials and qualifications.

 Renewal of License